The magic kernel

 We have seen above how the unique Fourier properties of the Magic Kernel Sharp 2013 kernel explain why its results are so remarkably free of aliasing artifacts, particularly at low frequencies.
 For most practical downsizing purposes, we can just apply it exactly as described above (and, indeed, it has been, on a rather large scale).

-However, we did note above that in the limit k → 1, the kernel approaches {−1, 0, +34, 0, −1} / 32, which is a slight sharpening of the input image—and this sharpening can, indeed, be discerned in some images so transformed.
+However, I did note above that in the limit k → 1, the kernel approaches {−1, 0, +34, 0, −1} / 32, which is a slight sharpening of the input image—and this sharpening can, indeed, be discerned in some images so transformed.
 (For regions with a reasonably constant second derivative, it contributes an additional 50% of the sharpening that the Sharp step should be providing.)
 The question naturally arises: could we refine the method by one more step, to try to remove this residual sharpening as much as possible, yielding something that is closer to an identity in the limit k → 1?

 Indeed we can.
 Consider further convolving with the kernel {1, 0, 34, 0, 1} / 36, which by itself would be a slight blurring.
 The result is {−1, 0, 0, 0, 1154, 0, 0, 0, −1} / 1152.
 This is very close to an identity—and under the eight bits of dynamic range usually used for images, it is an identity.

 In practice, then, the Magic Kernel Sharp method may be employed with either the simpler three-tap Sharp 2013 kernel {−1, +6, −1} / 4, yielding Magic Kernel Sharp 2013; or with the higher-fidelity Sharp 2021 kernel {−1, +6, −35, +204, −35, +6, −1} / 144, yielding Magic Kernel Sharp 2021, which does not blur or sharpen an image to at least nine bits of accuracy.
-Graphically, Magic Kernel Sharp 2021 is the following kernel:

 Graph of Magic Kernel Sharp 2021